Study: Google Images under-represent female CEOs

 Occurred: April 2015

-Female CEOs in the US are significantly under-represented in Google Images' search results, according to a 2015 research study.
+Female CEOs in the US were significantly under-represented in Google Images' search results, prompting accusations of stereotyping and discrimination.

 Kay M., Matuszek C., Munson S.A.
 (2015).
 Unequal Representation and Gender Stereotypes in Image Search Results for Occupations (pdf)